Ireland says UK cannot unilaterally scrap border backstop

 The sides in the negotiations have signalled progress on agreeing customs arrangements for an emergency Irish border fix but differences persist on the lifespan of the so-called “backstop”.

-"The Irish position remains consistent and very clear that a 'time-limited backstop' or a backstop that could be ended by UK unilaterally would never be agreed to by Ireland or the EU," Irish foreign minister Simon Coveney said on Monday.

-"These ideas are not backstops at all and don't deliver on previous UK commitments," he added on Twitter.
+“He recalled the prior commitments made that the backstop must apply ‘unless and until’ alternative arrangements are agreed.”

+May told Varadkar that there would need to be a mechanism through which the backstop could be brought to an end, a spokesperson from her office said in a statement.

-Coveney made his comment after Britain's Daily Telegraph reported that Prime Minister Theresa May's Brexit Minister Dominic Raab had privately demanded the right to pull Britain out of the backstop after three months.
+The phone call followed a report by Britain’s Daily Telegraph newspaper that Prime Minister Theresa May’s Brexit minister Dominic Raab had privately demanded the right to pull Britain out of the backstop after three months.

+Varadkar separately told reporters that an expiry date of that nature would not be worth the paper it is written on.

 Cautious optimism that a deal between the EU and London may be in the offing has also been kept in check by the reality that such an agreement might not pass the British parliament.

+Irish foreign minister Simon Coveney had earlier said that neither Ireland nor the EU would ever sign up to an agreement that could be ended unilaterally.

-Coveney's message quickly won endorsement from the EU's deputy Brexit negotiator, Sabine Weyand, who reacted by saying: "Still necessary to repeat this, it seems."
+The message that won quick approval from the EU’s deputy Brexit negotiator, Sabine Weyand, who reacted by saying: “Still necessary to repeat this, it seems.”

 The latest proposal on the backstop, according to sources in Brussels, would keep all of Britain in a customs arrangement with the EU, as London has sought.
 It would also keep Northern Ireland in the customs union of the EU, as long insisted by the bloc.